 Exercise

 Pets with arthritis can definitely benefit from short walks, but if they are reluctant to walk, don’t force them.
-They could be in a lot of discomfort, and if they can only spend their days relaxing without much play or walks, it’s best to keep them comfortable.
-Lastly, keep their weight in check!
-That potbelly can place some serious strain on little or big joints.
+They could be in a lot of pain, and if they can only spend their days relaxing without much play or walks, it’s best to keep them comfortable.

-How to Choose the Best Arthritis Treatment for Your Pet
+Choose the Best Arthritis Treatment for Your Pet

 I believe that pets experience the greatest relief when you combine prescription and natural therapy targeting pain while supporting mobility.